EGG MUFFIN CUPS WITH POTATO AND SAUSAGE

 Egg Muffin Cups will last for up to a week in the fridge.
 If you freeze them, they could last for up to a month!

-Let the Egg Muffin Cups cool completely then put them in freezer-safe bags or bowls and place in the freezer.
+Let them cool completely then put them in air-tight freezer-safe bags and place in the freezer.

 How to Store Egg Muffin Cups

-Always keep your Egg Muffin Cups in the fridge or freezer so they remain fresh.
+Always keep your egg muffins in the fridge or freezer so they remain fresh.

 Making Egg Muffin Cups is quite easy.
 Follow these 5 simple steps: